egovernment/egovernment.github.io/_how-to/part-a/111-change-the-name-and-the-short-name-of-a-registration.markdown

 1. Depending on your case, go to: `<PROJECT_ROOT>model/business-process-my-service/registrations.js`, or to `<PROJECT_ROOT>model/business-process-my-service/registrations/my-registration.js`.

 2. Set the value of the label property of `myRegistration` to the name you want your registration to have.

+If you want to change the short name of the service, then to the above steps but instead of `label` edit `shortLabel` property.